 Who is the Wagner Group officer Putin asked to form ‘volunteer battalions’?

-And what could be next for the Russian mercenary group after Yevgeny Prigozhin’s death in a plane crash as the war rages on in Ukraine?
+And what could be next for the Russian mercenary group in Ukraine, after Yevgeny Prigozhin’s death?

 Kyiv, Ukraine – The lean, grey-haired man lying on the asphalt was so drunk he couldn’t utter his own name.